 Jeremiah wrote: “Then the Lord put forth His hand, and touched my mouth.
 And the Lord said unto me, ‘Behold, I have put My words in your mouth.'”
-(Jer.1:9) Later on He will tell Jeremiah to, “…arise, and speak unto them all that I commanded you.” (v.17) God never asks us to DO what He doesn’t provide for.
-In Isaiah 51:16, we read: “And I have put My words in your mouth, and I have covered you in the shadow of mine hand, that I may plant the heavens, and lay the foundations of the earth, and say unto Zion, ‘You are My people.'”
+(Jer.1:9) Later on He will tell Jeremiah to, “…arise, and speak unto them all that I commanded you.” (v.17) God never commands us to DO what He doesn’t provide for.
+In Isaiah 51:16, we read: “And I have put My words in your mouth, and I have covered you in the shadow of mine hand.'”
 The point of these declarations is to affirm to us the WAY of God’s blessing and intervention…it is BY His word.
 He speaks, and He works…often simultaneously.
 When the day of Pentecost came, and there was the outpouring of the Spirit of God upon the disciples, they all (men and women) prophesied, declaring the wondrous works of God.
 They preached by the Spirit.
 They spoke the wonderful works of God by the Spirit.
 The great issue here is realizing that we have been called to a life of faith, in whatever capacity the Lord directs us, to live, speak, or preach…by the Spirit.
 The work of God ALWAYS has its origin, and out-working, by God the Holy Spirit, and only for His glory.

-The question then becomes for us: In the capacity in which God has called us, are we GOOD RECEIVERS of all that is needful by the Spirit, and this, in order to give Life to others?
+The question then becomes for us: In the capacity in which God has called us, are we GOOD RECEIVERS, in order to communicate Life to others?
 The treasure of the Spirit of God within our hearts is immeasurable, not only in the resources which respond to every need, but in the power to overcome every obstacle in the use of them.

 Dear Father, because you are infinitely worthy and good, grant to us the fullness of the Spirit of God, and keep us filled to overflowing all through this day.
 Then we shall have Life, and the words of Life, to give to others.
 Then, they will see the reality of what it means to trust, and know You.
 In Jesus’ name, Amen.